-Coachella was fun this year.
+Coachella 2016 was fun.
 I did it very similar to how I did it last year.
 Find last year’s blog here.
 Anyway- you are going to have to trust my words, because, well- I will admit I did not do the greatest job documenting it with my camera.
-When you are all tangled up in the Coachellaness that last a grand total of 6 days (two weekends), you forget a lot of things.
+When you are all tangled up in the Coachellaness that lasts a grand total of 6 days (two weekends), you forget a lot of things.
 This happens a lot on shoots, especially live/lifestyle/portrait shoots where I can shoot anything I want.
 That is why I love having a second shooter, to capture the images I miss and to help snag some of me working.
-But, for jobs like this- it just wouldn’t make sense.
+But, for jobs like this – it just wouldn’t make sense.
 So trusting my words is the route we will be going.

 Coachella is nice.
 I like it because everyone can watch and watch comfortably.
 People just love music, and regardless of their level of fame, they just want to watch it.
 Coachella is quite celebrity dense and I believe it’s because it is probably one of the only fests where they can watch music from an area where they won’t be bombarded with selfie requests.
 I don’t know if it’s necessary, but it works and people seem to be liking it, so more power to them.
 There are a few minor hardships to Coachella that are easy enough to tackle.

-Photo Pass for camera – gets camera into photo pit for first three songs
+Photo Pass for the camera – gets camera into the photo pit for first three songs

-Photo pass for wrist – get me into photo pit for first three songs
+Photo pass for the wrist – get me into the photo pit for first three songs

 Artist Guest pass – gets me access to all areas accept basically on stage (which is somewhere I don’t need to be anyway)